 At Barkisland Primary School, we provide our children with a broad and balanced curriculum which equips them to be effective world citizens of the 21st century.
-We realise that knowledge and skills are intrinsically linked, therefore our curriculum is designed to recognise children's prior learning and experiences.
+Through our vision "We Believe, We Nurture, We Succeed" we realise that knowledge and skills are intrinsically linked, therefore our curriculum is designed to recognise children's prior learning and experiences to help them succeed.